Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Computation of the Energy Integrals

-where $J_{i}(x)$ is the $i$-th Bessel function of first kind.
-The next step is to calculate the ${\bf k}$-integral over the Fourier-transformed Wigner function (\ref{FTW1}) in view of Eq.~(\ref{unterteiltEd}).
-To this end we perform the substitution $k_i=K_i u_i$ and use the spherical symmetry of the integrand which leads to
+The next step is to integrate over the second variable in the Fourier-transformed Wigner function (\ref{FTW1}), which corresponds to the last two integrations in the three-fold three-dimensional integral in Eq.~(\ref{unterteiltEd}).
+To this end we perform a scaling transformation such that the problem becomes spherically symmetric and the angular part becomes trivial.
+The radial part can be dealt with by means of a trigonometric substitution and subsequent use of the identity \cite[(6.683)]{Grad}, leading to